RenzieCoding/View_Portfolio/Learnings/Microsoft Fabric/Microsoft Fabric End-to-End Data Factory (Pipeline and Dataflow)/README.md

 I recently explored Microsoft Fabric's data capabilities through a three-module learning path.
 This hands-on experience helped me get familiar with the interface and key components like pipelines, dataflows, and Lakehouse.

-Coming from a Power BI development background, I was able to apply my knowledge of Power Query - especially in areas like:
+Coming from a Power BI development background, I was able to apply my knowledge of Power Query, especially in areas like:

 -  Dynamic column transformation
 -  Appending columns without breaking the schema
 -  Avoiding duplicate columns that can disrupt the query logic

 One thing I always strive for is making scenarios as close to real business use cases as possible, and this learning path supported that mindset.
-If you're aiming to bridge the gap between data engineering and BI, this module is definitely worth exploring.
+If you're aiming to bridge the gap between data engineering and BI, this module is worth exploring.

 ## 📁 Module 1 – Creating Data Pipeline